 In partnership with the University Career Center and Study Abroad & Global Engagement, GAP offers workshops each semester to help you better articulate your international experiences.
 By linking your experiences with key professional attributes, such as leadership and teamwork, you will learn how to leverage your unique skill set on your résumé and in interviews.

 Marketing Your International Experience Workshop

 Study Abroad was life changing, and you have tons of stories!
 But how do you tell them in an interview or cover letter?
 How do you take a challenging experience from your study abroad and reframe it to show your resilience and adaptability?
 Experts will challenge you to think about your international experience in new ways and to connect it to your personal and professional development.
-FREE PIZZA.
-Space is limited.
+Feel free to bring your resume with specific questions.

 In our workshops, you will identify the skills gained and knowledge acquired through your international experiences.
 We will help you articulate your international experience in relevant and meaningful ways to prospective employers.